brandur/sorg/content/drafts/go-lambda.md

 runtimes are non-trivial to create, run, and/or maintain, so updated versions often lag far behind their public availability.
-Given that Lambda [will be four years old this year][history], it doesn't seem likely that Amazon is going to address this deficiency anytime soon.
+Given that Lambda [will be four years old this year][history], it doesn't seem likely that Amazon will be able to to address this deficiency anytime soon.

 !fig src="/assets/go-lambda/mountain.jpg" caption="Go 1.x's longevity is so impressive that it feels like a part of the landscape."